MaryamAsgarinezhad/obsidian/Linux/Docker.md

 -------------------------------
 - Exposing the container port, on which the application is running, is necessary to make portforwarding possible.

-- run the "dockerfile" to build the image, use "docker-compose up" or "docker run" ro run that image
+- run the "dockerfile" to build the image, use "docker-compose up" or "docker run" to run that image